 October 24, 2015

-The OSU Alumni Association has announced Stillwater’s first responders will serve as grand marshals of OSU Homecoming 2016: ‘A Cowboy Dream.’
+Stillwater’s first responders served as grand marshals of OSU Homecoming 2016: ‘A Cowboy Dream.’

-Representatives from LifeNet, the National Guard, OSU Army ROTC, the OSU Police Department, Payne County Sheriff’s Office, Oklahoma Highway Patrol, Stillwater Emergency Management, the Stillwater Police and Fire departments, and Stillwater Medical Center will all lead this year’s Sea of Orange Parade as grand marshals the morning of October 29.
+Representatives from LifeNet, the National Guard, OSU Army ROTC, the OSU Police Department, Payne County Sheriff’s Office, Oklahoma Highway Patrol, Stillwater Emergency Management, the Stillwater Police and Fire departments, and Stillwater Medical Center led the 2016 Sea of Orange Parade as the grand marshals.

-Representatives from the nine organizations will also be on field during the halftime of the West Virginia vs. OSU football game to be recognized and present the Homecoming awards.
+Representatives from the nine organizations were on field during the halftime of the West Virginia vs. OSU football game to be recognized and present the Homecoming awards.

 #StillwaterStrong: Thank You